CEMS401 Global Strategy

 Teaching

-The teaching method is student-centered and phenomenon-based, requiring physical attendance and active participation by students throughout classes.
+The course follows a student-centered and phenomenon-based teaching approach, requiring physical attendance and active participation throughout all classes.

-The teaching method promotes a transformative learning experience that prepares students to become effective and responsible global business leaders.
-By emphasizing internationalism, business embeddedness, responsible citizenship, and reflective critical thinking, the teaching method aims to provide students with the diverse skills and perspectives needed to excel in today's dynamic and interconnected business environment.
+The teaching method fosters a transformative learning experience, preparing students to become effective and responsible global business leaders.
+By emphasizing internationalism, business embeddedness, responsible citizenship, and reflective critical thinking, the course equips students with the diverse skills and perspectives needed to excel in today’s interconnected business environment.

 -